Nebre38-169/Projet_MLA_Abnormal-Activity-in-video/README.md

 ### Dependencies

 * Tensorflow (2.7.0)
-* pytorch (1.6.0), only if you want to extract features with ResNet3D from (https://github.com/kenshohara/3D-ResNets-PyTorch) but you can download our features in folder /Features.
+* pytorch (1.6.0), only if you want to extract features with ResNet3D from (https://github.com/kenshohara/3D-ResNets-PyTorch) but you can download our features from the folder /Features.
 * numpy
 * scikit-learn
 * scipy